-What I Learned From The Incredible Young Women Of Kyrgyzstan
+What I Learned From The Young Women Of Kyrgyzstan

-What I Learned From The Incredible Young Women Of Kyrgyzstan
+What I Learned From The Young Women Of Kyrgyzstan

 From my personal journal.

 “Today I went bowling with Aidana and Begi.
 They were both quite bad at it, especially Aidana, whose best single frame came when she faced away from the lane and bowled the ball through her legs.
 And as it rolled towards the 10 pins below a giant wall of LCD monitors flashing the latest pop music videos from America, I forgot for a second that I was in Kyrgyzstan.
 And I forgot for another second that these two were the same girls who just a week ago were strangers to me running around in red and white volunteer jackets on the open fields of the World Nomad Games.
 There were no horses or sheep around now.
 No falcons or whizzing arrows fired by horseback riders dressed in clothes worn long ago.
-Now, in this bowling alley, we could have been anywhere in the world.
-And these girls could very well have been my friends from home.
+We’re in a bowling alley and you can mistake it for one anywhere in the world.
+And this could have just been another night hanging out with friends at home.
 America.
 Americans.
 But they are not.
 They are girls still living and striving to succeed in Kyrgyzstan with all the odds stacked against them.
 Put them anywhere in the world, and they would be killing it.
 And that’s the saddest part of being here for me.”

 Following the World Nomad Games, I shared my experienced trying to capture Kyrgyzstan through the lens of the games on 35mm film.
 It was a very fulfilling exercise for me to go back to analog photography while finding the subjects to most aptly represent such a unique event.